Werner Nilsen: Fall River

-Nilsen began the 1929–30 season in Boston, but was transferred to the Fall River Marksmen after three games.
+Nilsen began the 1929–30 season in Boston, but was transferred to the Fall River F.C. after three games.
 In Fall River, he played alongside Bert Patenaude on the front line.
 The onset of the Great Depression in 1929, combined with the costs imposed by the "Soccer Wars" between the ASL and United States Football Association (USFA) led to severe financial problems with the league and its teams.
 This led to the rapid collapse of several teams and the eventual collapse of the ASL in 1933.
-Before these happened, Nilsen would win his first "double" as the Marksmen took the 1929–30 league title and the 1930 National Challenge Cup.
-With financial problems mounting, Sam Mark, owner of the Marksmen, merged the team with the New York Soccer Club to form the New York Yankees.
+Before these happened, Nilsen would win his first "double" as the 'Marksmen' took the 1929–30 league title and the 1930 National Challenge Cup.
+With financial problems mounting, Sam Mark, owner of the 'Marksmen', merged the team with the New York Soccer Club to form the New York Yankees.
 The Yankees competed in the spring 1931 season.
-While the league standings reflect the Yankee name, the team won the 1931 National Challenge Cup under the Fall River Marksmen name.
+While the league standings reflect the Yankee name, the team won the 1931 National Challenge Cup under the Fall River F.C. name.
 As in 1928, Nilsen joined a collection of U.S.-based Scandinavian players in 1931 to make a tour of that region, this time as part of Brooklyn Gjoa.

 New Bedford

 To make matters more confusing, in summer of 1931 the Yankees moved to New Bedford, Massachusetts, merged with Fall River F.C. and became the second team to be named the New Bedford Whalers.
 Despite the turmoil, Nilsen and his teammates added another "double" to their resumes as they took both the 1932 league title and the National Challenge Cup.
 In league play, Nilsen finished second to ex-teammate Patenaude for the scoring title.
 The Whalers won the 1932 Challenge Cup title over the St. Louis-based Stix, Baer and Fuller F.C.
 Both legs of the cup final were held in St. Louis.
-The first ended in a 3-3 tie.
-A week later, Whalers won the game and the title with a 5-2 victory; Nilsen scoring one of the goals.
+The first ended in a 3–3 tie.
+A week later, Whalers won the game and the title with a 5–2 victory; Nilsen scoring one of the goals.
 After the games, Whaler's Scottish international Alex McNab decided to join Stix as a player/coach for the 1932–33 season.
 McNab convinced several of his Whalers teammates, including Nilsen, Billy Gonsalves, Bill McPherson and Billy Watson to also make the move west.